4teamwork/ftw.lawgiver/README.rst

 Compatibility
 -------------

-ftw.lawgiver is compatible with Plone 4.3 and 5.1
+ftw.lawgiver Version < 2 is compatible with Plone 4.3 and 5.1
+Version 2 and greater is only compatible with Plone 6 and python 3.9 (might work with python 3.8 and 3.7 as well)

 Action groups